Siphonia:

 A maze of narrow sounds wind through the northern half of the basin, paralleled in the south by a set of freshwater lakes.
 The largest, Lake Shetland, is nearly 1000 km long, as big and deep as our Lake Baikal.
 Conifer forests hug the lakes and sounds, fraying to alpine meadows on the heights.
 It's vaguely Scandinavian, but with milder winters, due to the dense air.

-Here too, populations are mixed: mega-ravens, giant otters, and humans on the coasts, thinning to a purer human population in the hills.
+Here too, populations are mixed: mega-ravens, giant otters, and humans on the coasts, thinning to a purer human population in the hills, where the air's too chilly for otter and too thin for megafauna to fly comfortably in.

 Map of Siphonia, a world-building experiment.
 Click a feature to go there.